 We’ve done the math and the results are in: Don’t expect great sex to be a beneficial calorie-burner — or the best way to get better at sex.

 Sure, sex is a type of workout in its own right.
-A small study found that sex burns about 4.2 calories per minute, for men, and 3.1 calories per minute, for women.
+A found that sex burns about 4.2 calories per minute, for men, and 3.1 calories per minute, for women.
 But with the average sex session under 20 minutes, it’s not exactly a win-win solution.
 The same study showed that 30 minutes on a treadmill burned more calories: 276 calories for men and 213 for women.

 But for more feel-good sex, science is pointing fingers at burning calories at the gym first.
 You may have heard that working out benefits sex — here’s exactly why.
 To feel aroused, your body engages similar functions as it would when you’re exercising.
 Meaning while you’re getting sweaty in bed, your body engages its heart rate, blood pressure and flow, respiratory rate, and muscles.
 Just as it would during a gym session.
-Working out also increases body awareness, which research shows could increase bodily sensations.
+Working out also increases body awareness, which could increase bodily sensations.

 So which part of your body should you give extra tough love to?